glotzerlab/spatula/docs/source/theory.rst

 action.
 We provide several ways to do this.
-Bond orientational order symmetry order parameter (BOOSOP) is based on an old implementation in which neighbor positions are projected onto a unit sphere, replaced with fisher distribution (gaussian on a sphere) and then symmetrized with respect to the point group of interest by applying the Wigner D matrix of a group action operation.
+Bond orientational order symmetry order parameter (BOOSOP) is based on an old implementation in which neighbor positions are projected onto a unit sphere, replaced with fisher distribution (gaussian on a sphere) and then symmetrized with respect to the point group of interest, by applying the Wigner D matrix of a group action operation.
 The comparison of the two distributions is done by computing the normalized inner product between the two spherical harmonic expansions.
-In oPGOP we use the same idea, but instead of computing the spherical harmonic expansion of the fisher distributions, we consider the overlaps between fisher functions of the symmetrized configuration with the original configuration.
-We also support a version which quantifies full point group symmetry (fPGOP) in which we don't project the neighbors onto the unit sphere, but rather consider the full 3D positions of the neighbors which are now replaced by 3D gaussian distribution.
+In a newer implementation named PGOP-BOOD (Point Group Order Parameter of Bond Orientational Order Diagram) we use the same idea, but instead of computing the spherical harmonic expansion of the fisher distributions, we consider the overlaps between fisher functions of the symmetrized configuration with the original configuration.
+We also support a version which quantifies full point group symmetry (called simply PGOP) in which we don't project the neighbors onto the unit sphere, but rather consider the full 3D positions of the neighbors which are now replaced by 3D gaussian distribution.
 The distance between the symmetrized and original configurations are calculated by computing the overlap between the two gaussians.
 The main difference here is that in the PGOP version is in the symmetrization procedure.
 In PGOP we cannot apply the group action at once, but rather each symmetry operation has to be applied to each neighbor separately, and results of the overlaps are averaged over all neighbors and symmetry operations.
-This is because the representation of the group action is different in cartesian (or spherical harmonic space) vs the function space in which we expanded the configurations in BOOSOP.
+This is because the representation of the group action is different in Cartesian (or spherical harmonic space) vs the function space in which we expanded the configurations in BOOSOP.

 Point group order parameter
 ---------------------------